 Taftsville Covered Bridge

 Built in 1836, the Taftsville Covered Bridge spans the Ottauquechee River in Windsor County.
 The bridge connects Route 4 in Taftsville (a village in Woodstock) and River Road.
-Five years ago, it was severely damaged during Tropical Storm Irene, but the bridge managed to stay intact.
+In 2011, it was severely damaged during Tropical Storm Irene, but the bridge managed to stay intact.
 It remained closed for repairs for two years and reopened in September 2013, which was a cause for celebration.
 When you visit, don’t let the power substation on the Route 4 side of the bridge discourage you.
 Take photos from the other side or stop at a pull off west of the bridge on Route 4.

 Getting there: From Woodstock, travel east on Route 4 toward Quechee.
 The Taftsville Covered Bridge can be accessed from Route 4 in the village of Taftsville in Woodstock.

-What are your favorite places to photograph in Vermont?
+What are your favorite places in Vermont to photograph?